AnkRaw/Traffic-Sign-Classification/README.md

 **RESNET Model:**
 The second mode created is based on the **ResNet50**, a variant of the ResNet architecture.
 ResNet50 is a deep convolutional neural network consisting of 50 layers, including convolutional layers, pooling layers, and fully connected layers.
 It was introduced by Kaiming He et al. in their seminal paper ["Deep Residual Learning for Image Recognition"](https://arxiv.org/abs/1512.03385).

-- ResNet50 is pretrained on the **ImageNet** dataset, which contains millions of labeled images across thousands of classes.
-By leveraging **transfer learning**, this pretrained model can be fine-tuned for specific tasks with relatively small amounts of labeled data.
+- ResNet50 is pre-trained on the **ImageNet** dataset, which contains millions of labeled images across thousands of classes.
+By leveraging **transfer learning**, this pre-trained model can be fine-tuned for specific tasks with relatively small amounts of labeled data.

 - In the provided code, **ResNet50** is used as a **feature extractor**.
-The pretrained **ResNet50** model is loaded, and its weights are frozen, preventing them from being updated during training.
+The trained **ResNet50** model is loaded, and its weights are frozen, preventing them from being updated during training.
 This approach allows the model to leverage the learned representations from **ImageNet** while adapting to a new task.

 - The fully connected layers added on top of the **ResNet50** base consist of a global average pooling layer followed by a dense layer with ReLU activation and another dense layer with softmax activation, which outputs the predicted class probabilities.